-“Asthma Goal Series: Asthma Action Plan” webinar, Thursday, Septebmer 24th, 7:00 – 8:00 p.m.
-Presented by: Arnita Roberts-Christie, RN, BSN, MS, Patient Engagement Liaison at GlaxoSmithKline.
+“Asthma Goal Series: The Asthma Action Plan” webinar, Thursday, September 24, 2020 at 7:00 – 8:00p.m.
+Event Outline: Asthma Basics; What is an Asthma Action Plan; Why is it important; Asthma Action Plan Zones; Next Steps; and Take Action.
+Presented by Arnita Roberts-Christie, RN, BSN, MS, Patient Engagement Liaison GlaxoSmithKline.

 “No Biggie Bunch” Virtual Storytime.
 Presented by Heather Mehra, co-author of the No Biggie Bunch book series for pre-school and early elementary audiences.
 Heather Mehra is the mother of three No Biggie Bunch inspirations.
 She and co-creator, Kerry McManama, wrote these stories to act as springboards for food allergy conversations among children, parents, teachers, friends and family members.
 Heather was joined by Michael Pistiner, MD, MMSc, Director of Food Allergy Advocacy, Education and Prevention, MassGeneral Hospital for Children, Food Allergy Center.
 Watch the video here.

 “You Deserve the Truth About Vaping,” Tuesday, May 27, 2020, 7:00–8:00 p.m., online via Zoom

 Presented by AAFA New England in collaboration with Improbable Players